Busta Jones: Return to North America, work in the US and Canada (1973–1980)

-Solo album and touring with Talking Heads (1980-1981)
+Solo album and touring with Talking Heads (1980–1981)

 In late 1979, Jones would drop his first solo single "(You) Keep On Making Me Hot", produced with the help of a frequent Canadian collaborator, Gino Soccio.
 This would be followed by Busta Jones!, the only full length solo album Jones would ever release.
 Featuring performance by Parliament-Funkadelic members Tyrone Lampkin on drums and Bernie Worrell on keyboards and synthesizer, as well as longtime collaborator Walter Rossi.
-Despite receiving lukewarm reviews, Hugh Wyatt of the New York Daily News called the album "hard-driving urban funk", the album failed to perform well commercially.
+The album received lukewarm reviews, Hugh Wyatt of the New York Daily News called the album "hard-driving urban funk".

-Despite this however, 1980 would see Jones enter possibly his most well-known era of his career, his touring stint with Talking Heads.
+1980 would see Jones enter possibly his most well-known era of his career, his touring stint with Talking Heads.
 Following the recording of Talking Heads' fourth album Remain in Light, the band decided that in order to perform the newly recorded songs live, Talking Heads would have to expand from 4-piece core member group to a 9-person ensemble.
-Jones, having already worked directly with most of the band at one point or another, was asked to join as a second bassist as well as tasked with the job of finding other musicians to be fill out the lineup.
+Jones, having already worked directly with all band members individually at one point or another, was asked to join as a second bassist as well as tasked with the job of finding other musicians to be fill out the lineup.
 Jones would be responsible for recruiting both back up singer Dolete McDonald and percussionist Steve Scales for the tour.

 McDonald and Jones had known and worked with each other previously, with McDonald having performed backing vocals for Jones' album.
-Steve Scales on the other hand, was openly thinking of quitting music all together and going to business school.
+Steve Scales on the other hand, was openly thinking of quitting music altogether and going to business school.
 Luckily, Jones called Scales just in time, and he was onboard for the project.
-The other two touring members, keyboardist Bernie Worrell and guitarist Adrian Belew, had also played with Talking Heads and/or Talking Heads solo projects previously.